-This Committee is set up to deal with agenda item III - Information and reports on the application of Conventions and Recommendations.
-It will consider information and reports supplied by governments under articles 19, 22 and 35 of the Constitution on the effect given to Conventions and Recommendations, together with the Report of the Committee of Experts on the Application of Conventions and Recommendations (Report III (Part IA), International Labour Conference, 98th Session, 2009), and submit a report on its work to the Conference.
+The Committee on the Application of Conventions and Recommendations is set up to deal with this item.
+It will consider information and reports supplied by governments under articles 19, 22 and 35 of the Constitution on the effect given to Conventions and Recommendations, together with the Report of the Committee of Experts on the Application of Conventions and Recommendations (ILC.100/III/1A), and submit a report on its work to the Conference.